If you want to become a digital nomad or long-term traveler, or are planning on going on a long trip, you might be thinking of starting a travel blog.

 I started out with a (few) free themes available on the WordPress dashboard, before hiring somebody to redesign my site in 2012.
 Big mistake: my designers used a premium theme they had a developer’s license for, and thus it was free for me (or rather, worked into their fee).
 Problems arose down the road when there were bugs with the theme and my designers had fallen off the face of the earth.
 The only way I could fix these serious bugs on my site was to buy the (very expensive) theme outright!
 And the theme just wasn’t worth it.

-Now, I have purchased (and absolutely adore!) my theme from StudioPress.
+In 2017, I purchased (and absolutely adore!) my theme from StudioPress.
 These guys make quality customizable premium WordPress themes that are built on the “Genesis framework” (it’s like the supercar of themes).
 They’re mobile responsive, SEO friendly, easy to use, and don’t have the sort of heavy code that bogs down so many websites.
-I can’t recommend StudioPress highly enough (and if you use the links here to purchase a theme or package (they offer managed WordPress hosting as well for an all-in-one deal), I will earn a small commission.
-I stand by my endorsement.
-After over a decade in the blogging biz, I finally found a theme I adore, and I have no plans to change it).

 Check out the PlugIns